-3. Types of Assistance Under the Program
+3. Program Benefits

-Financial Assistance:
+a.
+Financial Assistance

-NCEF will offer financial assistance as a combination of rebates / forgivable loans and nonforgivable loans.
-Rebates / forgivable loans must be provided in conjunction with a nonforgivable loan to enable benefits-sharing.
-Detailed financial product terms for these financial structures are provided in Table 2.
+NCEF will offer the financing structures listed below.
+Detailed financial product terms for these financial structures are provided in Table 3.
 NCEF may revise the rebate amount and loan terms over time to reflect market pricing and other factors, and reserves the right to adjust financial assistance terms in response to project-specific factors.

-- Rebates / Forgivable Loans: provided to reduce the upfront cost of solar such that the site host experiences a financial incentive to participate and subscribing households experience at least 20% savings relative to the average utility bill. - Project Loans: provided to cover gaps in the project capital stack and includes tax credit bridge loans. - Enabling Upgrade Loans: provided to catalyze additional energy and building infrastructure necessary for the site host to implement solar.
+- Rebates / Forgivable Loans: provided to reduce the upfront cost of solar and support delivery of at least 20% savings, relative to the average utility bill, to each tenant.
+Rebates / forgivable loans must be provided in conjunction with a project loan. - Project Loans: provided to cover gaps in the project capital stack and includes tax credit bridge loans.

+• Enabling Upgrade Loans: provided to catalyze additional energy and building infrastructure necessary for the site host to implement solar.